High School Student Program

 The Office of Elections will attempt to assign students to polling places near their homes and/or high schools.
 No more than two students will be assigned for each shift at each polling place.
 The Office of Elections will provide the school/teachers with a list of participants and number of hours worked so that they may award classroom credit as appropriate.
 Students, whether serving as election pages or election officers, must attend the appropriate training class in order to qualify for assignment.
 They must complete their assignment on Election Day to receive credit for the program.

-The Office of Elections will attempt to accommodate those parents who wish to serve as election officers in the precincts at which their children have been assigned.
+The Office of Elections will attempt to accommodate those parents who wish to serve as election officers in the precincts to which their children have been assigned.
 However, we cannot guarantee that those assignments are available.
 Parents who are considering serving as election officers must be registered to vote in Virginia on or before the voter registration deadline for the November General Election, and must attend an election officer training class.

 Note: Boy Scouts and Girl Scouts, working toward their Eagle and Gold awards, may also be able to fulfill some of their merit badge requirements by participating in this program.